FridayOrtiz/timebase/paper/executive_summary.md

 # Project Summary

-We are proposing the creation of an extended Berkeley Packet Filter (BPF) eXpress Data Path (XDP) filter that can be layered on top of existing NTP servers, or on routers between an NTP server and the target client, that can modify NTP server replies such that data may be infiltrated into secure networks.
+We are proposing the creation of an extended Berkeley Packet Filter (BPF) Traffic Control (TC) classifier (also known as a filter) that can be layered on top of existing NTP servers, or on routers between an NTP server and the target client, that can modify NTP server replies such that data may be infiltrated into secure networks.
 We will consider prior art on NTP covert channels and NTP as a covert storage cache and device a method for data infiltration in one or both of the two scenarios.

+The chosen methodology for the Direct Access NTP scenario is the use of NTP extension fields.
+NTP allows for extension fields for proprietary add-ons to NTP, such as authentication, that implementators may use.
+Middleboxes are instructed by the RFC to not interfere or alter in any way the contents of these extension fields, as doing so may break NTP implementations which could lead to a denial of NTP service on the network the middlebox is protecting.
+Denial of NTP can be abused by attackers to do Very Bad Things, and should be avoided.

-After identifying a potential covert channel for one or both scenarios, we will fully define and document the channel.
+With the potential covert channel identified, we will fully define and document the channel.
 We will pay attention to factors such as: channel bandwidth, channel resiliance, channel covertness, and so on.

 After defining the channel, we will implement and test the channel in a virtual environment.
-There will likely be two components to the channel, an XDP filter and a receiver application that can decode received information.
+There will be two components to the channel, a TC filter and a receiver application that can decode received information.
-Ideally, we will be able to build the receiver with nothing but tools available on the target machine, requiring no outside applications.
+Ideally, we will build the receiver with nothing but tools available on the target machine, requiring no outside applications.
 However, for the purposes of this paper, we will consider the infiltration of data into a secure network as "good enough," and leave data reconstruction as